LifeScopeLabs/lifescope-xr/README.md

 ![armap][armap2]

 ### Requirements
-- **MVP**: See a trail of gateways left behind from LIFESCOPE location objects.
+- **MVP**: See a trail of gateways left behind from LifeScope location objects.
-- Shows the current location (GPS) tile and database LIFESCOPE objects using markers.
+- Shows the current location (GPS) tile and database LifeScope objects using markers.
-- See location of other lifLIFESCOPEescope objects.
+- See location of other lifLifeScopeescope objects.
-- See geo-polygons drawn from LIFESCOPE places objects.
+- See geo-polygons drawn from LifeScope places objects.
 - Able to select locations, zoom, objects
 - Ability to see AR Globe (See VR Globe)
 - Able to work without marker.
 Using compass, accelerometer, gyroscope, camera (slam), etc…
-- Able to see other LIFESCOPE users with permissions.
+- Able to see other LifeScope users with permissions.

 ### Dependencies
 - Vue/Nuxt compatible